-- Issued 3,900,000 Class A ordinary shares for US\$33.2 million (RMB234.8 million).
-The Company received net amount of US\$30.1 million (RMB213.2 million) in total after deducting underwriting discounts, commissions and other offering expenses payable for the amount of US\$3.1 million (RMB21.6 million) - (2) All of Redeemable Convertible Preferred Shares were converted into 4,507,844 Class A ordinary shares (note 17).
-The Company also issued 3,503,080 Class A ordinary shares to Redeemable Convertible Preferred Shareholders. - (3) Series seed convertible preferred shareholders converted their series seed convertible preferred shares into 1,076,495 Class A ordinary shares (note 20). - (4) Holders of 2020 Convertible Loan, August 2021 Convertible Loan, 2023 Convertible Loans converted into 1,387,250 Class A ordinary shares in total (note 18). - (5) Issued 196,044 Class A ordinary shares in connection with acquire 100% interest in Cook San Francisco, LLC. (note 16).
+- Issued 3,900,000 Class A ordinary shares for US\$33.1 million.
+The Company received net amount of US\$30.0 million in total after deducting underwriting discounts, commissions and other offering expenses payable for the amount of US\$3.1 million - (2) All of Redeemable Convertible Preferred Shares were converted into 4,507,844 Class A ordinary shares.
+The Company also issued 3,503,080 Class A ordinary shares to Redeemable Convertible Preferred Shareholders. - (3) Series seed convertible preferred shareholders converted their series seed convertible preferred shares into 1,076,495 Class A ordinary shares. - (4) Holders of 2020 Convertible Loan, August 2021 Convertible Loan, 2023 Convertible Loans converted into 1,387,250 Class A ordinary shares in total (note 17). - (5) Issued 196,044 Class A ordinary shares in connection with acquire 100% interest in Cook San Francisco, LLC. (note 16).